-State of New York's seasonally adjusted annualized unemployment rate was 7.4%, and the nation's unemployment rate was 7.6% in May 2013.
-Recovery continues New York State's annual average private sector job count increased by 133,100, or 1.8%, to 7,339,500 in 2012, an all-time annual employment high.
-(Note: The current employment series dates back to 1990.)
+Economic recovery has continued.
+New York State's annual average private sector job count increased by 133,100, or 1.8%, to 7,339,500 in 2012, an all-time annual employment high.
 This also marked the state's third consecutive year of job growth since the state's economic recovery started in 2009.
 New York has now recovered all of the private sector jobs lost during the recession, making it one of only a handful of states to have done so.
 In contrast, the nation has regained just over 60% of its lost private sector jobs.
+In July, Nassau and Putnam Counties, N.Y., had the lowest unemployment rate in the New York-Northern New Jersey-Long Island, N.Y.-N.J.-Pa.
+Metropolitan Statistical Area, at 5.1 percent, the U.S. Bureau of Labor Statistics reported.